topmonks/rsk-uniswap-docs/frontend-integration/iframe.md

 # iFrame Integration

-Uniswap can be used within other sites as an iframe.
-An iframe shows an exact version of the uniswap.exchange site and can have custom prefilled settings.
+RSKswap can be used within other sites as an iframe.
+An iframe shows an exact version of the exchange site and can have custom prefilled settings.

 ## Why You May Want This

-Integrating the Uniswap site directly into your web application can be useful for a variety of reasons.
+Integrating the RSKswap site directly into your web application can be useful for a variety of reasons.

-uniswap.exchange allows users to buy, sell, send, or provide liquidity for ERC20 tokens.
-An iframe integration may be useful if your application provides services around these ERC20 tokens. \(For example, users can buy DAI through a Uniswap iframe on your site, then allow users to lend that DAI on your site\).
+Exchange site allows users to buy, sell, send, or provide liquidity for ERC20 tokens.
+An iframe integration may be useful if your application provides services around these ERC20 tokens. \(For example, users can buy RIF through a RSKswap iframe on your site, then allow users to lend that DAI on your site\).

 It can also be useful if your application requires users to acquire some token in order to use some service \(For example, allow users to buy "REP" token so they can engage in prediction markets on the Augur Dapp\).

 ## iframe vs. custom UI

-One benefit of an iframe integration is that the your site will automatically keep up with any improvements/additions to the uniswap.exchange site.
+One benefit of an iframe integration is that the your site will automatically keep up with any improvements/additions to the exchange site.
 After the initital integration is setup no further work is needed to pull in updates as the exchange site is updated over time.

 ## Live Example